sgermosen/WhatStatusThieffer/README.md

 On saved status if you press for 2 seconds, the bulk delete its enabled, but, apparently it work, it remove it from the screen, but, when you close the app, the deleted status are still there.

 ## When a video is saved or shared it creates a picture for the watermark, but it doesn't be deleted:
 This problem can be solved only by removing the watermark signal, but, will be great to solve the correct deletion of this issue.
+(In Production Version the AddWatermark method was disabled)

 ## Notifications are not working
 There's a configuration of a reminder that is supposed to be executed daily, on production is not working but on debug mode yes